Believing in accessibility for all

 1.0 Purpose

-1.1 Wolverhampton Homes is committed to providing solution-focused services for all our customers.
-When responding to enquiries or concerns, we do not normally limit the form or amount of contact a customer can have with us.
-However, sometimes the frequency or nature of a customer contact can place a strain on time and resources.
-This policy aims to address these issues in a fair and respectful way.
-We will not take a blanket approach but consider each situation carefully.
+1.1 Wolverhampton Homes is committed to providing solution focused services for all our customers, learning from complaints and using customer feedback to improve our services.
+When responding to enquiries or concerns, we will always try to speak to the customer directly to ensure we understand the basis of their complaint / dissatisfaction.
+We do not normally limit the form or amount of contact a customer can have with us.
+However, sometimes the frequency or nature of a customer contact can place unreasonable demands on time and resources.

 2.0 Unreasonable or excessive demands on services